ThaminduDilshan/APIM-Traffic-Tool/README.md

       - `max_connection_refuse_count`: Maximum number of connection refuse count allowed.
 Traffic tool will stop after the given number of connection refuses.
       - `no_of_data_points`: No of data points or requests to be generated when generating the traffic data without invoking.
       - `heavy_traffic`: If you want to simulate a heavy traffic, set this value as `true`.
 Otherwise set it to `false`.

+        > It is recommended to set `heavy_traffic` to `false` in model training and testing environments to have a better training for attacks.

 1. Configure the `<TOOL_HOME>/config/attack-tool.yaml` file as stated below (Configurations for the attack script).
    - Modify **protocol**,**ip address** and **port** of the host using `api_host` section.